 Breastfeeding mothers are advised to consume at least two servings of fruits daily (9).
 You can add a serving of papaya to your well-balanced nursing diet to enjoy its nutritional benefits.

 Papaya is a nutritious fruit that nursing mothers can consume as a part of their well-balanced diet.
 Regular intake of papaya, especially green papaya, while breastfeeding can boost breast milk production and supply.
 Adding papaya to your diet can contribute to your daily nutritional needs and provide your baby with essential nutrients.
 Nursing mothers can eat green papaya curry or add it to their salad bowl.
 Consult your healthcare provider before you begin consuming green papaya when nursing to avoid side effects that may affect the health of you and your baby.

-- 6 Health Benefits Of Eating Almonds While Breastfeeding
+Infographic: Numerous Benefits Of Eating Papaya While Breastfeeding